wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-third-party-services.md

 6. Click **Register**.

-When you define all required parameter values for at least one endpoint, the service will be automatically listed in the Internal Marketplace.
-Otherwise, you must [add the service to the Internal Marketplace](#add-a-third-party-service-to-the-internal-marketplace) after providing the endpoint values.
+When you define all required parameter values for at least one endpoint, the service will be automatically listed in the Service Catalog.
+Otherwise, you must [add the service to the Service Catalog](#add-a-third-party-service-to-the-internal-marketplace) after providing the endpoint values.

-If you want to remove a third-party service from the Internal Marketplace, see [Remove a third-party service from the Internal Marketplace](#remove-a-third-party-service-from-the-internal-marketplace).
+If you want to remove a third-party service from the Service Catalog, see [Remove a third-party service from the Service Catalog](#remove-a-third-party-service-from-the-internal-marketplace).

 For details on managing third-party services, see [Manage third-party service](#manage-third-party-services).

 ## Discover third-party services

-The third-party services you register are discoverable via the Internal Marketplace to consume via a Connection.
+The third-party services you register are discoverable via the Service Catalog to consume via a Connection.

 For details on consuming a third-party service via a connection, see [Create a Connection](../develop-components/sharing-and-reusing/create-a-connection.md#create-a-connection-to-an-external-service).